sitwithariadne/website/src/author.md

 Other charts I have made to reference quickly for online peer-support.

 In the spirit of giving this book isn't monetized.
-Most of the content contained is dedicated to the Public Domain via [CC0](https://creativecommons.org/licenses/by/4.0/) so it can be copied, remixed, and repurposed.
+Most of the content I've authored is licensed as [CC0](https://creativecommons.org/publicdomain/zero/1.0/), public domain.

 I hope nothing I've written in this book causes myself or others to come to harm.